 And if you are buying $191.77*0.0009 = $0.1726.

-So if you would buy 1 apple share, you would pay about $0.17 in spread fees.
+If you would buy 1 apple share, you would pay about $0.17 in spread fees on Etoro.
 If you buy 5 shares, you pay almost a dollar.
 I think you get the point.

-Like most other trading platforms, eToro charges also overnight fees, which is basically a small fee for them to lend you the money to hold the item overnight.
+Like most other CFD trading platforms, eToro charges overnight fees, which is basically a small fee for them to lend you the money to hold the asset overnight.

 Example of overnight fees: